A Remarkable

 5. The physician determines the potential benefits of LIVMARLI outweigh the risks to the individual patient.

-For individual compassionate use requests beyond ALGS and PFIC, please contact:
+For individual compassionate use requests in the United States, please contact:

 CompassionateUse@mirumpharma.com